isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Finance**

-Enterprises in the finance sector are to comply to measures stipulated in this <a href="https://go.gov.sg/massmrrequirements2" target="_blank">document</a> [last updated on 15 Jun 20] under Phase Two.
+Enterprises in the finance sector are to comply to measures stipulated in this <a href="https://go.gov.sg/massmrrequirements2" target="_blank">document</a> [last updated on 15 Jun 20].
 You can also refer to the Monetary Authority of Singapore <a href = "https://www.mas.gov.sg/news" target="_blank">website</a>.

 #### **Health and Social Services**